TritonDataCenter/rfd/rfd/0114/README.md

 }
 ```

+The "variant" field here is a triton-specific translation of the device, vendor
+and revision string into a single value that can be used to reference a specific
+GPU configuration.

+The variants should be configurable within a given DC and it should only ever be
+CNAPI that does translation.
+Everything else in the APIs (packages, etc.) should
+only need to reference devices via variant, type and id.

-You can see here we've also added a `gpus: 1` field.
+You can also see here we've added a `gpus: 1` field.
 This will simply represent
-the count of objects in `assignable_devices` that have type 'GPU'.
+the count of objects in `assignable_devices` that have type 'gpu'.
 When a CNAPI
 client wishes to find all systems that are capable of hosting any GPU workloads,
 they can first query the set of servers that have a non-zero value for gpus and
 from there, they can narrow down to the system(s) they're looking for.
 As a